flatpickles/sketchbook/docs/project-subtypes.md

 Sketchbook also comes with built-in [glslify](https://github.com/glslify/glslify) support: any GLSL shader files you define will be automatically be compiled with glslify, using whichever glslify modules you've added via `npm install`.
 This applies for fragment shader projects as discussed above, and also for any GLSL files that you import in a custom GL project.

-To see how Sketchbook's fragment shader project support works under the hood, check out the `FragShaderProject` class [on GitHub](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/FragShaderProject.ts), or in your code editor.
+To see how Sketchbook's fragment shader project support works under the hood, see the `FragShaderProject` class [on GitHub](https://github.com/flatpickles/sketchbook/blob/main/src/lib/base/Project/FragShaderProject.ts), or in your code editor.
+You can also check out the "Shader Art" demo project [on GitHub](https://github.com/flatpickles/sketchbook/tree/demo/src/art/ShaderArt), and on the Sketchbook [demo deployment](https://demo.skbk.cc/ShaderArt).